 Newark Firefighters Augusto Acabou, Wayne Brooks Jr. killed battling cargo ship fire at Port Newark

-NEWARK, N.J. -- Two firefighters were killed overnight battling a fire aboard a cargo ship in Port Newark.
+NEWARK, N.J. -- Newark Firefighters Wayne Brooks Jr. and Augusto Acabou died overnight battling a fire on board a cargo ship in Port Newark.

-Newark Fire Chief Rufus Jackson identified them as 49-year-old Wayne Brooks Jr. and 45-year-old Augusto Acabou, both members of Engine 16 on the city's east side.
+Newark Fire Chief Rufus Jackson identified them as 49-year-old and 45-year-old members of Engine 16 on the city's east side.

-Officials said a total of five firefighters were injured and are now recovering.
-One firefighter remains hospitalized with critical injuries, according to a source briefed on the situation.
+Officials said five other firefighters were injured.
+One remains hospitalized with critical injuries, according to a source briefed on the situation.

 The source said the ship was loaded with used cars that were apparently headed overseas to be refurbished and sold.

-CBS New York's John Dias and Zinnia Maldonado have live team coverage from the scene this morning.
+CBS New York had live team coverage from the scene this morning and will continue to follow the latest developments.

-The fire broke out around 9:30 p.m.
+The Newark Fire Department was first on the scene when the flames broke out around 9:30 p.m.
 Wednesday on the ship docked by Corbin and Marsh streets.

+"Firefighters struggled through intense heat and unimaginable conditions to try to extinguish a fire that had the potential to cause main or major damage to not just the cargo ship but impact the operation of the entire port," Mayor Ras Baraka said Thursday morning.

 The chief said the 12-story vessel was carrying approximately 5,000 vehicles at the time.
-The flames started on the 10th floor and spread to the two above.
+The fire started on the 10th floor and spread to the two above.

+A unit quickly made its way into the vessel but was overcome by intense heat on the 10th floor.
+When two firefighters got lost, the rest of the crew sent out mayday signals to units up and down the East Coast, including the FDNY.

+"It's definitely a different structure, a different type of firefighting.
+This vessel was unique, because it's not like it was a residential ship or a yacht," he said, going to explain, "Just like every, I think, department throughout the country, there's a big turnover of firefighters where you have a large number of members retiring all at once, and then you get an influx of new firefighters.
+And in a department of this size, trainings just don't happen overnight."

+While investigators are still trying to figure out the cause, officials have also launched an investigation to see how the situation was handled and if they could have gone about it differently.

-Earlier this morning, a procession for the firefighters traveled from the port to a nearby hospital.
+Earlier Thursday morning, a procession for the firefighters traveled from the port to a nearby hospital, as condolences pour in from across the state.

 "Our hearts are heavy today as we mourn the loss of two Newark firefighters, who made the ultimate sacrifice in the line of duty," Gov. Phil Murphy said in a statement Thursday morning.
 "Tammy and I extend our deepest condolences to their families and loved ones, and we pray that those injured have a full and speedy recovery.
 This tragedy is a painful reminder of the dangers our firefighters face and their remarkable courage."